Housing During IntroDUCKtion

 Which meals are provided for SOSers?

-For two-and-a-half-day IntroDUCKtion sessions, SOSers will receive a total of six meals.
+For three-day IntroDUCKtion sessions, SOSers will receive a total of six meals.

 How much do SOSers make throughout the experience?